 Presidio Texas

-Situated across the Rio Grande from the Mexican city of Ojinaga, Presidio is located in Presidio County on the western border.
+Situated across the Rio Grande from the Mexican city of Ojinaga, Presidio is located on the western border of Presidio County.
 After the Mexican War, American settlers began to come to the area, which was formerly a penal colony.
 The Rio Conchos joins the Rio Grande near Presidio.

-Presidio border the Mexican state of Chihuahua, and the name comes from the Spanish for ‘fortress.’
-The Ft Leaton State Historic Site is three miles south of Presidio and forms the western entrance point to Big Bend Ranch State Park.
-Presidio has become a popular access city to Mexico.
+Presidio borders the Mexican state of Chihuahua, and the name comes from the Spanish for ‘fortress.’
+The Fort Leaton State Historic Site is three miles south of Presidio and forms the western entrance point to Big Bend Ranch State Park.
+Presidio has become a famous access city to Mexico.

 - Presidio offers hiking, historical, and archaeological activities at Fort Leaton.